-Since fiscal year 2011, the District Board managed State of California budget cuts by setting aside additional reserves to prepare for additional State funding cuts.
+Since fiscal year 2011, the District Board managed State budget cuts by setting aside additional reserves to prepare for additional State funding cuts.
 The Special Reserve Fund is the fund in which the Board deposited reserves for cuts threatened by the State.

-(3) Fund Balance updated to Unaudited Actuals.
 Source: West Contra Costa Unified School District.